imarc/handbook/servers.markdown

 The Launch Configuration defines the size, AMI, and startup instructions for a given instance, while the Auto Scaling Group ensures that there is always a single instance running to fulfill that system.

 All resources associated with a single server are tagged with the servers name which is named after some type of beer, for example: ommegang.
+Resources are tied together via this tagging.

+## iMarc Server Management

-In order to make this process as easy and as conistent as possible iMarc has built a number of scripts which are designed to provide control over servers.
+In order to make the process of managing servers as easy and as conistent as possible iMarc has built a number of scripts which are designed to provide control over servers.
 These scripts interact with the aforementioned components to perform various operations on a single "server" which may affect one or more of the components that make up a server above.

 The scripts are hosted in [iMarc's git repositories](http://gitlab.imarc.net/imarc/aws-scripts).
 All commands are executed via the `run.sh` script such as: